4 Places to Find Your Target Audience

 Figuring out who your target audience is will be the most important part of your marketing strategy.
 Understanding their behaviors, likes, dislikes and more are all very important things that help shape your ongoing efforts.
 Once you have established all these things, like through an empathy mapping session, it’s time to go out and find your target audience.
 While target audiences vary greatly from business to business, by and large, there are 4 places where most of them are – and it’s up to you to go and get them!

 There are many great things about Facebook, but two of them include: billions of people are on it, and targeting people is very easy and robust.
 Start a likes campaign or some other type of ad set and get as specific as possible when building your demographic so that you’re reaching the right people.
 If you’re not getting conversions on those ads, it’s not that you’re targeting the wrong people.
-Just keep tweaking your ad until you find something starts working.
+Just keep tweaking your ad until you find something that starts working.

 The fun on Facebook doesn’t end with ads, either.
 You can do lots of valuable outbound engagement on Facebook through Facebook Groups.
 Yes, there are literally groups of people who come together with a common interest, and that common interest could be related to your business.
 Spend some time digging around and taking part in these conversations to get your name out there.